Kent State vs. Akron NCAA Football Odds, Plays and Insights | November 20, 2021

 Akron Stats and Trends

-- The Zips are 4-2 ATS when underdogs by 13 points or more this season.
+- The Zips have an against the spread record of 4-2 in their six games when underdogs by 13 points or more this year.

-- Akron's games this year have gone over the total in five out of 10 opportunities (50%).
+- Akron has hit the over in 50% of its opportunities this year (five times over 10 games with a set point total).

-- The Zips have turned the ball over 15 times, five fewer times than the Golden Flashes have forced turnovers (20).
+- This season the Zips have 15 turnovers, five fewer than the Golden Flashes have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.